-When there is discrepancy between desires and possibilities, decisions can deviate from the plan.
-The team may attempt to add multiple features within a short period while not focusing on quality.
+When there is a discrepancy between desires and possibilities, decisions can deviate from the plan.
+The software house team may attempt to add multiple features within a short period while not focusing on quality.
 Or software development processes, changes in the requirements, decisions of managers may be not documented in a hurry.
 As a result, no one wants to take responsibility for the outcome that may appear to be really different from what was demanded.

-To keep the project on track and build software that aligns with expectations, business owners and C-level executives have to not only identify a strategic aim but also estimate time and budget necessary to launch the app or website.
+To keep the project on track and build software that aligns with expectations, business owners and C-level executives have to not only identify a strategic aim but also estimate the time and budget necessary to launch the app or website.

 Here is how I suggest planning software project development:

 - Define the primary objective of your product and analyze its achievability in the context of real-life business conditions.
 If you see you are not able to accomplish it with the existing resources, try to redefine it accordingly.